 Factors to consider before breaking a lease

-Before making the decision to break your lease, there are several important factors that you should carefully consider.
+Before deciding to break your lease, there are several important factors that you should carefully consider.
 By taking the time to evaluate these factors, you can make a more informed decision and potentially minimize any negative consequences on your creditworthiness.

 Firstly, it is crucial to review the terms and conditions outlined in your lease agreement.
 Understanding the specific clauses regarding lease termination, penalties, and notice requirements can help you prepare for the potential financial implications of breaking your lease.